 – scroll down to see further images –

-This ritual wine or libation set is made of gilded (gold-plated) silver, probably in China, or possibly among one of the Chinese communities of Southeast Asia.
-Made in a Tibetan style, it was either intended for local use or for export to Tibet or Mongolia.
+This ritual wine or libation set is made of gilded (gold-plated) silver.
+It was made inn either Mongolia or China and most probably was intended for the Mongolian or Tibetan markets.
 Most likely it was intended for serving wine as part of a wedding ceremony.
 The gilding suggests that this was the intended use.
 It might also have been used to serve offerings.

 It comprises an oval tray, six cups, and a tall ewer.
 The cups are heavy in the hand and have sides decorated with lotus petal motifs.

 The tray has a plain centre and an elevated rim repoussed with Himalayan Buddhistic motifs.

 The ewer has a flared foot decorated with lotus petal serrations in keeping with similar decoration on each cup.
 The body has a tear-shaped cartouche on each side of the body, in relief, which is decorated with more Himalayan Buddhistic motifs.
 The handle has been cast as a long-nosed, stylised dragon with a makara head, and the spout emerges from the mouth of a makara.
 The top of the spout is inlaid with a single turquoise cabochon in a box setting.
 The lid is domed with more lotus petal motifs and has a ‘wish-fulfilling jewel vase’ finial.

 The underside of each cup is impressed with a Chinese mark for ‘pure silver’.

 The set is in fine condition.
 There is some age-related wear to the gilding here and there.
 There are no repairs.

 Ghose, M. (ed.), Vanishing Beauty: Asian Jewelry and Ritual Objects from the Barbara and David Kipper Collection, Art Institute of Chicago, 2016.